jfsaaved/java-bootcamp-acn/week-03-java-spring-boot-backend-pt1/src/main/java/org/accenture/day11/day_11_db_connection.md

 ```

 ---
-# 3. Connect Application to PostgreSQL
+# 3. Connect Application to PostgreSQL (skip if using H2)
 Spring Boot manages these internally, so we don't have to worry about it too much.

 Example for **Spring Boot** (`application.yml`)